Board of Advisors

 Prior to 2001, Mr. Pérez had 17 years’ experience first in Latin American debt restructuring at Mellon Bank in Pittsburgh, and later in debt trading, capital markets, and private equity in emerging countries at Lazard in London, New York and Singapore.
 At 35, he became General Partner at New York investment bank Lazard Frères as head of its Emerging Markets Group.
 He was Managing Director of Lazard Asia in Singapore from 1995 until 1997.

 Mr. Pérez founded Next Century Partners in 1997, a private equity firm based in Singapore.
-In 2000, he founded Asian Conservation Company which acquired El Nido Resorts, an award- winning eco-tourism destination in Palawan.
+In 2000, he founded Asian Conservation Company that acquired El Nido Resorts, an award- winning eco-tourism destination in Palawan.
 In 2006, he invested in Northwind Power, the first commercial wind farm in Southeast Asia.

 He has consulted for the Asian Development Bank (ADB), International Finance Corporation (IFC) and numerous firms on renewable energy.
 With his various involvements, the media has dubbed him as the Philippines' “renewable czar”.